At a Glance

 ✨Tip Number 1

-Network with professionals in the fundraising sector.
-Attend events, webinars, or workshops related to fundraising and conservation to meet people who can provide insights and potentially refer you to opportunities.
+Network with professionals in the fundraising and conservation sectors.
+Attend relevant events or webinars to connect with people who can provide insights into the role and potentially refer you.

 ✨Tip Number 2

 Research The Wildlife Trusts thoroughly.
-Understand their mission, values, and recent projects.
-This knowledge will help you tailor your conversations and demonstrate your genuine interest during interviews.
+Understand their mission, values, and recent projects to demonstrate your genuine interest and alignment with their goals during any discussions.

 ✨Tip Number 3